Saran division

 Saran division is an administrative geographical unit of Bihar state of India.
 Chhapra is the administrative headquarters of the division.
-Currently (2005), the division consists of Saran District, also called Chhapra District, Siwan District, Gopalganj District.
+Currently (2005), the division consists of Saran district, also called Chhapra District, Siwan district, Gopalganj district.This is the only division in Bihar, in which all the districts share a boundary with another state; Uttar Pradesh.
+This region was Ruled by Royal Family of Hathwa Raj.

 Hathwa Raj was a zamindari in the Saran Division of Bihar belonging to Bhumihars which encompassed 1,365 villages, was inhabited by more than 391,000 people, and produced an annual rental of almost a million rupees.